Gratitude, Altitude, and Musings on 2020

 Towards the end of the week, part of our story took us from Andermatt to Lugano which is about an hour away by car.
 I was expecting everything to be new, but not the temperature!
 We drove from snowy Andermatt in full Canadiana winter gear – hats, mitts, warm jackets – but arrived to a very warm Lugano that had us peeling off layers.
 Perhaps the removing of these layers was akin to my stress melting away as we got closer to completing our week of production.
 Even if I am stretching the poetry here, I can say unequivocally as a Middle Eastern woman that Lugano’s heat was fully embraced!

-The heat then intensified again, or so it seemed.
+And then the heat intensified again, or so it seemed.
 A flurry of calls and emails but the decision was ultimately made: emergency flights needed to be sourced to get Robin and I back to Canada.
 No Spain leg on this trip.
 It wasn’t safe.
 The threat of their border closing was too real.